-The Counseling Program's Doctoral Qualifying Examinations and Specialty Critical Review Paper are intended to be a fair and rigorous test of the student's mastery of each of these areas as well as a the specialized knowledge developed through one's cognate studies and pre-dissertation scholarship.
-Together, the examination and paper require each doctoral student to demonstrate the ability to interpret, apply, analyze, synthesize, and evaluate concepts, ethical principles, policies, research findings and designs, strategies, and techniques derived from the student's graduate program.
+The Counseling Program's Doctoral Qualifying Examinations and the Specialty Critical Review Paper are intended to be a fair and rigorous test of the student's mastery of each of these areas as wellas a the specialized knowledge developed through one's cognate studies and predissertation scholarship.
+The examinations and paper require each doctoral student to demonstrate ability to interpret, apply, analyze, synthesize, and evaluate concepts, ethical principles, policies, research findings and designs, strategies, and techniques derived from the student's graduate program.